lgtm-migrator/jrc-editor/doc/user_guide.md

 We provide GUI tool to manipulate these resources.
 The files being produced by this tool is fully compatible with ResourceBundle expectations.

-So, the Zaval JRC Editor (also known as Zaval Java Resource Editor) solution is small and easy-to-use visual editor for resource files.
+So, the JRC Editor (also known as Java Resource Editor) solution is small and easy-to-use visual editor for resource files.

-## <a id="what_can" href="#what_can">What Can You Do with the Zaval Java Resource Editor</a>
+## <a id="what_can" href="#what_can">What Can You Do with the Java Resource Editor</a>

-Zaval JRC Editor is not a simply editing tool - it provides rich and flexible way to manage text-based resources.
+JRC Editor is not a simply editing tool - it provides rich and flexible way to manage text-based resources.
 In fact, you are able to make any distributed translations as you want in several forms outside JRCE.
 But in all cases you will need to merge all changes after translation and do a clean up texts being translated; and JRC Editor provides all necessary features to accomplish these tasks.

-The Zaval Java Resource Editor can be used for new and existing software localization, resources synchronization and any other resources manipulations.
+The Java Resource Editor can be used for new and existing software localization, resources synchronization and any other resources manipulations.

 It provides full support for any language specific resources (it depends on the fonts and font metrics settings of the host OS at your computer).
 The target of this tool is localization strings manipulation for all Java-based software that has appropriate support embedded.

-## <a id="when_to_use" href="#when_to_use">When To Use the Zaval Java Resource Editor.</a>
+## <a id="when_to_use" href="#when_to_use">When To Use the Java Resource Editor.</a>

-The Zaval JRC Editor is best used for regular access to various resource files.
+The JRC Editor is best used for regular access to various resource files.
 You can add your own language support to the existing software if strings are not hard-coded to the software.
 One of the greatest things in the internationalization is that you don't need to make code changes.